cndeng/namecoin-fullnode/setup.md

 ```
 sudo apt-get install icedove
 ```

-Iceweael and Icedove will have icons in the GUI, to launch Bitmessage (in a terminal from the desktop)
+Iceweael and Icedove will have icons in the GUI, to launch Bitmessage (From a terminal on the desktop)
 ```
 python ~/PyBitmessage/src/bitmessagemain.py &
 ```

-## And that's all there is to it.

-You now have your Namecoin #Fullnode.

 ## Additional Tweaks